-Low-level concerns should be reported to the same persons as outlined above in Allegations i.e. concerns should be referred to the DSL in the first instance, unless it is about the DSL, in which case it should be referred to the Education Director, or directly to the Board of Management.
-The Education Director should not be informed of any allegations prior to contact with the Chair or the Board of Management.
+Low-level concerns should be reported to the same persons as outlined above in Allegations i.e. concerns should be referred to the DSL in the first instance, unless it is about the DSL, in which case it should be referred to the Head of School, or directly to the Board of Management.
+The Head of School should not be informed of any allegations prior to contact with the Chair or the Board of Management.